abhibeats95/Satellite-Pose-Estimation/README.md

-# Satellite-Pose-Estimation
+# SatPose

-Surrey Space center, Satellite Pose estimation Challenge
+Satellite Pose Estimation with PyTorch lightning (from Arun)